airayzing/Help-Docs-v2/eleapi-resource-center/frequently-asked-questions-faqs/inbox-faqs.md

 Quick replies are the template responses that you can save and use during the live chat.
 You can access these quick replies whenever you enter '/' into your chat window, the Bot will automatically fetch your list of quick replies, and you can select the one you want to use.

-You can add quick replies in the ChatbotWorld app by following steps:
+You can add quick replies in the EleAPI app by following steps:

 1. Navigate To The Inbox Tab
 2. You can click on any customer in the leads or messages tab.
 A window will open all the necessary info.